TFCindy/plsql-window-functions-munezero-cindy/README.md

 ORDER BY total_spent DESC;

 ```
-Interpretation: Customers are segmented into four value quartiles, with the top quartile (Q1) contributing to 45% of total revenue, indicating high value concentration.
+Interpretation: The quartile analysis successfully segments customers into value tiers, identifying the top 25% who drive disproportionate revenue.
+The cumulative distribution shows that 80% of customers spend 25,000 RWF or less, revealing significant potential for revenue growth in lower tiers.
 ## Step 5: GitHub Repository

 This repository (plsql-window-functions-munezero-cindy) is public and contains: